Bit-Tech: Modding content

-bit-tech first became widely known for its community of PC case modders who would re-shape and decorate PC hardware into a variety of more creative forms.
-Although the site has since expanded to include hardware and games reviews, it still runs regular modding coverage including the very popular Mod of the Month and Mod of the Year competitions and regular project articles.
-In 2012, bit-tech launched the Case Mod Index – an ever-growing database of computer mods, sorted by case manufacturers such as Cooler Master or SilverStone.
-You're able to see all computer mods based on a specific case, as well as browse dozens of completed projects.
+Bit-Tech first became known for its community of PC case modders, who modified and decorated computer hardware in a range of custom designs.
+The site later expanded to include hardware and game reviews while continuing to publish case-modding coverage, including its Mod of the Month and Mod of the Year competitions and project articles.
+In 2012, Bit-Tech launched the Case Mod Index, a database of computer modifications organized by case manufacturer.
+The index allows users to browse projects based on specific computer cases and view complicated builds.

-bit-tech has been host to some of the most popular and striking mods on the Internet, including the BlackMesa Mod (currently on show at Valve), Cygnus X1, Anemone Mod, Macro Black and Lian-Li GOO Mod.
+Bit-Tech has been host to some of the most popular and striking mods on the Internet, including the BlackMesa Mod (currently on show at Valve), Cygnus X1, Anemone Mod, Macro Black and Lian-Li GOO Mod.

 Games reviews

-bit-tech uses an arguably more in-depth review model than many other review sites and has a strong focus on PC titles, though console and handheld reviews are increasingly common.
+Bit-Tech uses an arguably more in-depth review model than many other review sites and has a strong focus on PC titles, though console and handheld reviews are increasingly common.
 Video game reviews do not just provide a commentary of gameplay but also include graphical analysis and a breakdown of how the game will look on different hardware.
 This review model means that video game reviews are typically much longer than reviews from other sites, though console reviews are a more traditional length.

-bit-tech employs a percentage scoring system with 'Approved' and 'Premium' awards.
-Unlike many review sites, bit-tech uses the full range of this scale and scores poor games harshly, with 50% used to represent average games.
+Bit-Tech employs a percentage scoring system with 'Approved' and 'Premium' awards.
+Unlike many review sites, Bit-Tech uses the full range of this scale and scores poor games harshly, with 50% used to represent average games.
 While the writing style of the site often leans towards New Games Journalism, this has mostly been downplayed since the site was bought by Dennis Publishing and the current writing style is similar to that of partnered magazine, Custom PC Magazine as the site and magazine are written by the same editorial team.

 Recently the site has moved to embrace the indie games community and has run several features exploring and supporting this side of the PC industry.
 Several prominent independent developers, including Introversion Software and writers from Free Radical Design have written columns for the site which explore a number of issues in and around the games industry.

-In 2011 bit-tech's games section was rebranded as bit-gamer and now sits alongside the main site as a separate games website.
+In 2011 Bit-Tech's games section was rebranded as bit-gamer and now sits alongside the main site as a separate games website.